DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Curse of Strahd/SESSIONS/Session 77 - 12.04.2025.md

 	- Bonk and Virion go to deal with the flaming inn.
 	- Un follows the Wachters.
 	- Friend, Adi, and Veyllis go to check on Irina.
+- Bonk saves Danika
+- Some stuff happens with Un.
+(I was distracted making a notebook)
+- Vasi